4Fortune8/DavinciResolveOIL/README.md

 # DavinchiResolveOIL
 Online Import Layer is a tool built to intergrate browser activity with adding media and content directly to Davinchi resolve Media bin.

+##How to use
+1. Install OIL and Download the browser extention
+2. open a resolve project
+3. click On Workspace -> Script -> OilServer
+4. Find a phonto or video (mp4 only for now)
+5. Right Click, hoveer over Davinci oil
+6. Send to API
+7. When done right click in browser -> hoveer over Davinci oil -> press exit

 ## Auto Setup

 ### To install OIL on windows: